 - The Consumerization of IT – A Decade of Distraction

-Nothing new here.
+Nothing new here in ITSM Trends and Topics terms.
 Well, OK there is with DevOps still.
 And, importantly, ITSM pros still have the opportunity to play a much bigger role in their organizations’ DevOps initiatives.

 Getting more from ITIL is hopefully something that the “ITIL 2018” lead architect team at AXELOS will address with its forthcoming update (and I’m confident that they will).
 And finally getting self-service and metrics right continues to be a challenge even before considering the moving goalposts – where both CX and new technologies will change the dynamics and up the pressure on ITSM pros to get these right.